jiahujiahu/Leap-Year/README.md

 # Leap Year Checker

-This Java program is designed to check whether a given year is a leap year or not.
+This is a simple Java program that checks whether a given year is a leap year or not.

 ## How it Works